 - Capacity: 1,008

-- Additional Notes: Will house boys and girls ages 13 to 17.
+- Additional Notes: Houses boys and girls ages 13 to 17.
 Previously used controversially under the Trump administration to help with “Zero Tolerance” policy that separated families.
 The current administration has said it will hold the IFC to the same standards as permanent ORR shelters and provide for additional oversight.
 Approximately four children per room and reports of far better case management services than Emergency Intake Sites.

 ICFs that were considered but not opened: